 What is Dialectical Behavior Therapy (DBT)

 Dialectical Behavior Therapy (DBT) is a scientifically supported treatment for Borderline Personality Disorder (BPD).
-It is also used to treat relationship issues, anger, loneliness, anxiety disorders, eating disorders, and addiction.
+It is also used to treat relationship issues, anger, loneliness, anxiety disorders, eating disorders, and substance misuse.

 Comprehensive Dialectical Behavior Therapy DBT involves